Please check the following FAQ's below to find the answers to common questions

 If you do not have direct contact with the owner of an owner-occupied residential project and you fail to send an Indiana Preliminary Notice to Owner of Mechanic’s Lien, you will lose your mechanics lien rights.
 This means that even if you send a mechanics lien before the deadline, it will be deemed invalid.
 So it is best that you fulfill this important preliminary notice requirement.

 Intent To File FAQ

-An Arizona notice of intent to lien is a letter sent to the property owner before filing a mechanics lien becomes necessary.
+An Indiana notice of intent to lien is a letter sent to the property owner before filing a mechanics lien becomes necessary.
 As the name says, it lets the receiver know of the sender’s intention to file a mechanics lien due to a payment dispute.

 Although only a number of states require that this notice be sent, many construction participants send a notice of intent to lien as an uncostly way to encourage property owners to pay them.